Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 The rectangles with bold border are packages.
 The label at the bottom of each package is the name of the package.
-Each component consists of one or more components.
+Each package consists of one or more components.
+All components in this diagram are exemplarily.

 ### Enterprise Business Rules